LabZDjee/ads1115-config/README.md

 - `buildConfigRegister`: a function which takes a *configuration object* and returns two bytes to be serialized
 - `splitAsValues`: a function which takes two bytes representing a configuration register as read on the I2c bus and returns a *configuration object* with values in a *numeric* form
 - `splitAsSymbols`: a function which takes two bytes representing a configuration register as read on the I2c bus and returns a *configuration object* with values in a *symbolic* form
+- alterObject`: a function which takes a list of *symbols* and alters a *configuration object*

 # Export: `addresses`